hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 The property `amount` is to be deprecated and instead a new message `AmountOrSerialNumbers` to be used.

 **Pros**
-- Explicit definiton - using the `oneof` structure, clients can explicitly differenciate between the 2 types of burn operations
+- Explicit definition - using the `oneof` structure, clients can explicitly differentiate between the 2 types of burn operations

 **Cons**
  - Breaking change